opensearch-project/documentation-website/TERMS.md

 **OpenSearch Playground**

-OpenSearch Playground provides a central location for existing and evaluating users to explore features in OpenSearch and OpenSearch Dashboards without installing or downloading anything.
+OpenSearch Playground provides a central location for existing and evaluating users to explore features in OpenSearch and OpenSearch Dashboards without downloading or installing any OpenSearch components locally.

 **operating system**